Tax Sale Coordination and Prevention Services

 Tax Sale Coordination and Prevention Services assist homeowners in avoiding tax sale and in understanding and navigating the tax sale process.

 What is a Tax Sale?

 Each year, Baltimore City sells homeowners’ unpaid city bills (liens) to outside bidders who then charge interest and fees, allowable under state law, to property owners.
-The 2021 Tax Sale will take place on or around May 12.
+The 2021 Tax Sale will take place on May 17.

 An owner-occupied property is eligible for tax sale (also known as a tax lien certificate sale) if the combined total of its city liens is $750.00 or more.
 For non-owner-occupied properties, the threshold is $250.00.
 These liens include but are not limited to unpaid real property taxes, special benefits assessments, alley and footway paving bills, streetscape, minor privilege, multi-family dwelling, clean and board, environmental control, and residential registration charges and fees.
 Beginning in 2020, unpaid water bills will not count towards the $750 tax sale eligibility threshold for owner-occupied properties.